July 15, 2019 by

 - Engage the services of a caregiver, allowing the senior the dignity of having personal care needs tended to by a professional, rather than a relative.

 At Home Independent Living’s caregivers are proficient in safe hygiene procedures for older adults, with specialized training to aid individuals diagnosed with Alzheimer’s disease in feeling safer with personal hygiene tasks, including creative approaches to safe bathing, skin, hair, and oral care, restroom assistance, and much more.
-Contact us at (315) 579-4663 to learn practical solutions to the concerns you and your loved one are facing!
+Contact At Home Independent Living, experts in home health care Syracuse, NY and the surrounding areas depend on, at (315) 579-4663 to learn practical solutions to the concerns you and your loved one are facing!